sklppr/releasenotes/README.md

 - `status` – issue status (e.g. Closed, In Progress)
 - `build` – number of the last build this issue was associated with

+**Important:** If your variable is empty, it will be ignored and all information is displayed.
+To display no additional information at all, just specify something that’s not a valid value, e.g. `none` or `disabled`.

 ### Changing the file name

 You can change the name of the release notes file by providing a variable called `bamboo_Release_Notes_File`.
 The default file name is `releasenotes.md`.